Space crew survives plunge to Earth after Russian rocket fails

 “Rescue services have been working since the first second of the accident,” Rogozin wrote on Twitter.
 “The emergency rescue systems of the MS-Soyuz spacecraft worked smoothly.
 The crew has been saved.”

-A Russian space industry source was cited by the Interfax news agency as saying that there was enough food onboard the ISS to last until April of next year.
+A Russian space industry source was cited by the Interfax news agency as saying that there was enough food onboard the space station to last until April of next year.

-The next re-supply run was meant to happen on Oct.
+The next re-supply run was meant to take place on Oct.
 31, the source was quoted as saying, but that was now in doubt since the Progress supply ship was propelled by the same kind of rocket used in Thursday’s incident.

-Questions are now likely to be asked about how efficiently Russia’s space program is running.
+Questions are now likely to be asked about Russia’s space program.
 In August, a hole appeared in a Soyuz capsule already docked to the ISS which caused a brief loss of air pressure and had to be patched.
 Rogozin has said it could have been “sabotage”.

 And in November last year, Roscosmos lost contact with a newly-launched weather satellite - the Meteor-M - after it blasted off from Russia’s new Vostochny cosmodrome in the Far East.

-Rogozin said at the time that the launch of the 2.6 billion-rouble ($39.02 million) satellite had been due to an embarrassing programming error.
+Rogozin said at the time that the problem with the launch of the 2.6 billion-rouble ($39.02 million) satellite had been due to an embarrassing programming error.

 ($1 = 66.6315 roubles)